AddThis

 David Chalmers’ Hard Problem of Consciousness

 Although called the father of modern philosophy, René Descartes became challenged in the last century for the split he created between body and mind, the mind-body dualism, or subject and object.
 For him, body became one thing; mind, another.
 This presents a problem.
 Why?
 Hold out your hand.
 Open the fist.
 Now close it.
 How did the gap get bridged between your hand, the object, and mind, the subject, if the two are split?
-Yet, the one and the other are somehow in relationship.
-This is one problem for understanding consciousness and it implicates other problems.
-In particular, David Chalmers has become widely-known and quoted for a key issue he presents to philosophers and neuro-researchers in the field.

 7/18/05